What are you doing now?

 I nominally work four days per week although it mostly means Fridays are ‘buffer overflow’ days.
 Since my burn-out I’ve been more strict again with keeping Fridays free, although it doesn’t yet mean I can let go on those days.

 In the past year or two I have noticed that I find the conceptual angles of my work extremely interesting, but regularly struggle somewhat with finding ways to enjoy the actual work connected to it.
 Some type of shift in attention and activities seems to be in order, but I’m as yet unclear to where or what such a shift needs to take me.
-I used the summer of 2022 to explore that in more detail, but haven’t reached any conclusions yet, so I am still searching.
+I used the summer of 2022 to explore that in more detail, but two years on haven’t reached any conclusions yet, so I am still searching.
 This also ties back to the need I feel to do more with my knowledge and experience towards other/different outputs, that I mentioned above concerning learning.

 Voluntary work